Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 ## My first try: Nextcloud

-If you really want the whole 9 yards of collabrative document mangement, editing, sharing, etc., that a fully-featured online productivity suite can offer (think Google Drive), the main name in the do-it-yourself space has got to be [Nextcloud](https://nextcloud.com/).
+If you really want the whole 9 yards of collaborative document management, editing, sharing, etc., that a fully-featured online productivity suite can offer (think Google Drive), the main name in the do-it-yourself space has got to be [Nextcloud](https://nextcloud.com/).